 Capgras is a type of delusional misidentification syndrome (DMS) that may present due to any number of neurological diseases or psychiatric disorders.
-Although the exact prevalence of this disorder is unknown, a 1999 study estimates that it is present in between two and 30 percent of individuals with Alzheimer’s disease.
-This disorder can seriously complicate a dementia patient’s quality of life and their caregivers’ efforts, so it is crucial to spread awareness of this little-known condition.
+Although the exact prevalence of this disorder is unknown, a 2008 study estimates that misidentification syndromes are present in nearly 15.8 percent of individuals with Alzheimer’s disease and 16.6 percent of individuals with Lewy body dementia.
+This disorder can seriously complicate a dementia patient’s quality of life and their caregivers’ efforts to provide quality care, so it is crucial to spread awareness of this little-known condition.

 Reality Orientation Techniques